Lumisoph/Lumisoph/README.md

 ## About Me

-I am an undergraduate student in Software Engineering at Northwest University.
+I am an undergraduate student in Software Engineering.

 My previous research focuses on extracting capability-related evidence from learning and problem-solving processes, including competency profiling,